yaxley-peaks/blog/src/rootless_root/index.md

         over the following five years that they built up their remarkable reputation as friends of the hacker community.
 -   &ldquo;attaining the arcane Knowledge and Conversation&rdquo;
     -   This is a reference to the occultism of Alesteir Crowley.
 He wrote of attaining the &ldquo;Knowledge and Conversation of the Holy Guardian Angel&rdquo; as the central aim of Thelemic mysticism, and added that he had chosen that term for it because it was the most absurd locution he could think of.
 -   &ldquo;the Pure Light&rdquo;
     -   In Buddhist mysticism, the Pure Light of the Void (&ldquo;void&rdquo; being the usual English translation of Sanskrit sunyata) is a frequent metaphor for the wisdom that comes from realizing the emptiness of all things.
 -   &ldquo;the Berkelian Way&rdquo;
+    -   If you caught the previous reference to sunyata, you might also recall that Bishop Berkeley famously denied the existence of objective reality.
+-   &ldquo;the mad and doomed Malvernite&rdquo;
+    -   This is a play on H.P.
+Lovecraft&rsquo;s &ldquo;mad and doomed Arab&rdquo;, Abdul al-Hazred,
+        the author of the Necronomicon.
+And the actual doomed Malvernite was&#x2026;er&#x2026;me, in 1987.
+The &ldquo;world of unknowing man misnames&rdquo; because I wrote the book, but was pressured into allowing it to be published under a corporate pseudonym.
+-   &ldquo;feed the other half of thy head&rdquo;
+    -   Cue Grace Slick, in the last lines of Jefferson Airplane&rsquo;s White Rabbit, a song about a hallucinogenic drug experience: &ldquo;Remember&#x2026;what the dormouse said!
+FEED YOUR HEAD!
+FEED YOUR HEAD!&rdquo;
+-   &ldquo;the Way of the Camel&rdquo;
+    -   The references to the Ways of the Camel, Lion, and Child are to a mystical rant in Nietzsche&rsquo;s Thus Spoke Zarathustra.
+-   &ldquo;Divine Foolery of the Hacker&rdquo;
+    -   The image of the Fool of God is a pervasive one in world mysticism.
+I was thinking here especially of the Fool card in the Rider-Waite Tarot, showing a clown walking or capering at the edge of a precipice.
+-   &ldquo;Great Work&rdquo;
+    -   In alchemy, the production of the Philosopher&rsquo;s Stone that could transmute lead to gold, confer immortality.
+In some mystical interpretations of alchemy, the transmutation of the adept&rsquo;s own soul.
+Modern Hermetic occultism generalizes the second meaning.
+-   &ldquo;Desert of Delay&rdquo;
+    -   This part is intended to recall the landscapes in Bunyan&rsquo;s moral allegory Pilgrim&rsquo;s Progress.
+-   &ldquo;cunning of the Serpent and the courage of the Tiger&rdquo;
+    -   In the New Testament of the Christian Bible, Matthew 10:16 exhorts Christians to be as cunning as serpents and as harmless as doves.
+This in turn refers to the &ldquo;cunning of the serpent&rdquo; in the Old Testament Book of Genesis.
+-   &ldquo;if thou travellest with high heart and pure intention&rdquo;
+    -   In the Egyptian Book Of The Dead, &ldquo;I have travelled here with high heart and pure intention&rdquo; is part of the ritual one must speak to pass the Weigher of Souls.
+-   &ldquo;Shantih!&rdquo;
+    -   &ldquo;Shanti!&rdquo; is Sanskrit and means &ldquo;Peace!&rdquo; I deliberately used the older transliteration &ldquo;Shantih!&rdquo; because it&rsquo;s found at the end of T.S.
+Eliot&rsquo;s
+        poem The Wasteland.
+The threefold repetition is a form of invocatory magic closely equivalent to the Catholic ritual blessing &ldquo;Peace be with you!&rdquo;

 <a id="tales-of-zen-master-greg"></a>

 # Tales of Zen Master Greg

+Editor&rsquo;s Note:

+> Usually found at [guild.uwa.edu.au](http://www.guild.uwa.edu.au/users/greg/) by greg(?)

+## Tales of the Master

+### In which the Master solves a problem

+**Customer**: My dissertation is due tomorrow and the computer is sayingthat I can&rsquo;t read the disk?
+WHAT THE HELL IS WRONG?
+WHAT SHOULD I DO?STOP PLAYING TETRIS AND LISTEN TO ME, YOU GUILD PARASITE!

+**Zen-Master Greg**: Does the cow complain when the grass disappears?

+**Customer**: WHAT THE HELL ARE YOU TALKING ABOUT?
+FIX MY DISK, YOU IDIOT.

+**Zen-Master Greg**: Clear your mind of this artificial reality.
+Cease to worry about this &ldquo;disk&rdquo;.
+It is of no importance.

+**Customer**: IT&rsquo;S MY GODDAMN DISSERTATION, OKAY!
+IT&rsquo;S VERY FUCKING IMPORTANT.
+FIX IT.
+NOW!

+**Zen Master Greg**: Bring me this disk-object that is the cause of so much frustration.

+**Customer**: Finally!
+Just fix it, all right?
+Here it is.

+**Zen-Master Greg**: Your worries are over grasshopper.
+I will solve your problem.

+**Customer**: Thanks.
+Sorry for shouting.
+It&rsquo;s just that all my work is on that disk and I don&rsquo;t have a backup and HEY!
+WHERE THE HELL ARE YOU GOING?
+AND WHAT ABOUT MY DISK!
+ARGH!
+MY DISK!
+YOU SNAPPED MY DISK AND THREW IT OUT THE WINDOW!
+WHAT THE FUCK IS GOING ON!
+ARE YOU INSANE?
+THAT&rsquo;S ALL MY WORK.
+WHAT KIND OF MORON ARE YOU?

+**Zen-Master Greg**: You are welcome, misguided one.
+This matter will trouble you no more.

 <a id="the-tao-of-programming"></a>